ekatamel/nula_invoices/README.md

 ## Project steps

+### 1. Definition of database model and migrations

-1. **Definition of database model and creation of migrations** for suppliers, customers and invoices tables.
+I defined database model and created table for suppliers, customers and invoices.
 As a table columns for suppliers and customers table I defined attributes available in the entity XML from ARES API and needed for the invoice such as name, ICO, address, zip code etc. For the invoice table I used attributes from Excel file (ICO of the customer, ICO of the supplier, price).

-2. **Seeding the database**
+### 2. Seeding the database

-### Customers & Suppliers:
+#### Customers & Suppliers:

 -   I created models for Supplier and Customer
 -   I filtered unique ICO values for both customers and suppliers in provided Excel so that I could create unique entities in the tables